-The months preceding exams are crucial for students as they prepare to sit their GCSEs.
+The months preceding exams are crucial for students as they prepare to sit GCSEs, A levels and/or BTEC assessments.
 These are important exams for students as the grades achieved will determine what they do next in life and they will want to achieve the best grades that they can.
 This can be helped when there is a good partnership between the student, the school and parents.

 Don't leave it until the last minute.